NetSAIL-UCI/Phoenix/README.md

 This command will start the deployment process.
 You can view the logs associated to this script in the file `spawn.log`

 If some issues arise such as the deployments are not correctly running and the spawning script is not proceeding forward, we recommend stopping the script and executing the command.
-We also `stdout` the progress on terminal which is understandable and users should be able to make out if the code is not progressing.
-When the code is not progressing, it could be the case that some pods in one of the microservice applications is in a `CrashLoopBackoff` or in `Pending` state.
-This is where the users (with operational experience of k8s can take some simple measures such as deleting the pod so k8s autmatically restarts it without stopping the script and restarting it) will come in handy.
+We also `stdout` the progress on terminal which is understandable and users should be able to determine if the code is not progressing.
+When the code is not progressing, it is likely that some pods in one of the microservice applications is in a `CrashLoopBackoff` or in `Pending` state.
+To debug this step, users with operational experience of k8s can take some simple measures such as deleting the pod so k8s autmatically restarts it without stopping the script and restarting it, will be beneficial.
 If readers are still not able to debug the error, we recommend first stopping the current script `spawn_workloads.py` and then running the following command:

 ```
 python3 cleanup.py –-hostfile node_info_dict.json